ceilfors/notes/notes/Creativity_needs_enabling_constraints.md

-# Creative work need enabling constraints
+# Creativity needs enabling constraints
 Setting a constraint, restriction, or a standard into creative work may sound very limiting.
 One common idea that many of us know is, if we want to be more creative, we'll have to open ourselves up, free from any restrictions.
 Counterintuitively, an enabling constraint is what enables us to be creative.

 Constraints allow us to be productive on top of what's been established.
 The amount of creativity that has been built on top of binary code, an extreme restriction of 0s and 1s, are limitless.
 The restricted amount of 26 letters have enabled us to write novels, theories, etc. All these creative works are only made possible because of these constraints.